guanshaoheng/guanshaoheng.github.io/README.md

 ## Research & Work Experience

-- **Postdoc in Graz University of Technology**, advised by Dr. Sascha Ranftl, working on "Physics-consistent neural networks, Gaussian process regression studies, constitutive modelling, and implementation in FE solver for partial differential equation (PDE) solutions", from Mar.
+- **Postdoc at the Graz University of Technology**, advised by Dr. Sascha Ranftl, working on "Physics-consistent neural networks, Gaussian process regression studies, constitutive modelling, and implementation in FE solver for partial differential equation (PDE) solutions", from Mar.
 1, 2023, to present.
 - **Research Assistant (part-time) in Liverpool University**, supervised by Dr. Xue Zhang, working on "A physics-extended neural network model and its implementation in FE analyses", from Jan.
 1, 2023, to February 28, 2023.
 - **Teaching Assistant:**
   - Introductory Geology for Engineers (Jan.
 2022 - Apr.
 2022) for Dr. Jude Clancy